 Organic Yogurts Are Preferable, But Not All Are Made the Same

+You want yogurt with that creamy texture loaded with beneficial bacteria for your gut microbiome without all the problems that go with the conventional dairy industry, right?
+Then our advice is to opt for organic yogurt.
 Let’s start off by talking about conventional yogurt and why organic is preferable regardless of the quality.
-Conventional yogurt is produced with milk from cows that are confined in “factory farms” and unable to graze on pasture, fed genetically modified (GMO) grains, and because their environment is so problematic, they suffer from diseases that necessitate control by antibiotics.
-Chemical defoamers are also used to make the milk low-fat, Synthetic preservatives, artificial flavors, and sweeteners, like high fructose corn syrup (HFCS) are also used.
-Most conventional yogurts, the sugar content (and grams of sugar) is so high, it’s more comparable to a dessert or junk food item.
+Conventional yogurt is produced with milk from cows that are confined in “factory farms” and unable to graze on pasture, fed genetically modified (GMO) grains, and because their environment is so problematic, they suffer from diseases that necessitate control with antibiotics.
+Chemical defoamers are also used to make the milk low-fat.
+Synthetic preservatives, artificial flavors, and sweeteners, like high fructose corn syrup (HFCS) are also used.
+In most conventional yogurts, the sugar content (and grams of sugar) is so high, it’s more comparable to a dessert or junk food item.

 Yogurt is supposed to be one of the most nurturing foods available at the grocery store, but most of the time that is not true when you are reaching for a conventional yogurt brand.
-When yogurt is organic it’s made from organic pasture-raised cows, rich in calcium, proteins, beneficial fats, and other beneficial nutrients topped off with fermented live cultures and microorganisms for a healthy gut and lifestyle.
+When yogurt is organic it’s made from organic pasture-raised cows, rich in calcium, grams of protein, beneficial fats, and other nutrients topped off with fermented live cultures and microorganisms (like lactobacillus acidophilus or bifidobacterium) for a healthy gut and lifestyle.
 If you opt for flavored yogurt, you’ll be consuming organic strawberries or other types of real fruit.
 Here are some additional benefits of organic yogurt:

 - No genetically engineered ingredients (GMOs)

 - No glyphosate pesticides were used on the property